krathalan/systemd-sandboxing/README.md

 The `systemd-logind` override only adds the service to the `proc` group, un-breaking the service when `/proc` is mounted with `hidepid=2,gid=proc`.

+The `systemd-networkd` override only adds `apparmor.service` to the `After=` option, so that the service doesn't start before its AppArmor profile is loaded.

 See these links for more information:

 https://wiki.archlinux.org/index.php/Nginx#Running_unprivileged_using_systemd